adamsilver/fdpb/02-Checkout.md

 > In order to verify card details the answer is no. I do recommend that you ask for it for your own records.
 Being able to eyeball this stuff is handy in any situation where you have to query what's happened.
 Besides, I think people kind of expect that they'll have to provide an address (at least one which is used for both billing and shipping)

 Øyvind is not a designer per se, but his input into the design process is so important.
-This is why one of favourite inspirational quotes is *Design is a team sport*[^].
+This is why one of favourite inspirational quotes is *Design is a team sport*[^11].
 Proving assumptions are correct or otherwise, is an essential weapon in a designer's arsenal.

 ### Expiry date